How could the army have gotten it so very wrong?

 “The direness of the ongoing loss of genetic diversity in domesticated and feral horses cannot be understated.
 The need to conserve the remaining unique genetic characteristics among domesticated and feral horse populations is essential.
 Once a strain dies off, the genetically unique characteristics associated with that strain and related phenotypes are gone forever…”– Amicus Brief filed to the Court by Dr Phillip Sponenberg, DVM, PhD, ACT (Honorary) | Professor, Pathology and Genetics |Virginia-Maryland College of Veterinary Medicine

-Spanish and North African Barb horses were brought from Iberian Peninsula and Canary Islands (Spain) by conquistadors to the Caribbean, Mexico and South American countries in the 15th and 16th centuries.
+Spanish and North African Barb horses were brought from Iberian Peninsula and Canary Islands (Spain) by conquistadors to the Caribbean, Mexico and South American countries in the 16th and 17th centuries, with some historical info dating back as early as the 14th century.
 In the years that followed, explorers brought them to Florida, Mexico and Gulf of Mexico regions.
 Native Americans, such as; Comanche and others, acquired horses in the thousands in Texas from the Spanish and traded them north and west.
-Caddo, and Choctaw-Apache Native American tribes traded them eastward, across Louisiana to east of the Mississippi river. https://64parishes.org/entry/early-exploration
+Caddo, and Choctaw-Apache Native American tribes traded them eastward, across Louisiana to east of the Mississippi river.

 The expansion of these Colonial Spanish type horses that were free ranged on vast areas of un-fenced land led to the development of the Spanish Mustang horse.